-Hidden market refers to describe jobs which are not publicly advertised by the employer.
+Hidden job market refers to describe jobs which are not publicly advertised by the employer.

 Hidden job market definition

-Hidden market refers to describe jobs which are not publicly advertised by the employer.
-The term hidden does not refer to the secrecy of the job but to the process of finding employees in a non public way.
+Hidden job market refers to describe jobs which are not publicly advertised by the employer.
+The term hidden does not refer to the secrecy of the job but to the process of finding employees in a nonpublic way.

-Employers may choose hidden market method to reduce cost of advertized posts and trim the time involved in the finding/hiring process.
+Employers may choose a hidden market method to reduce the cost of advertised posts and trim the time involved in the finding/hiring process.

 • Cost and time reduction.

-• Helps keeping company's hiring decisions as quiet as possible.
+• Helps to keep a company's hiring decisions as quiet as possible.

-• Acquires suitable candidates through employee referal.
-The employees understand the needs of the job and have a vested interest in recommending good candidate.
+• Acquires suitable candidates through employee referral.
+The employees understand the needs of the job and have a vested interest in recommending the good candidate.

 • Provides a bonus option to employees who recommend the applicant who is hired.